xai-foundation/sentry/docs/docs/operator/OperatorWalletSetup.md

 The testing wallet should have a balance on the network `Arbitrum Sepolia Testnet` with the chainId `421614`.

-Go to `2. addKycWallet` and add your wallet address.
+Go to `2. addKycWallet` and approve your wallet with the wallet address.

 Then go to the nodeLicense contract to mint test keys [NodeLicense](https://sepolia.arbiscan.io/address/0x07C05C6459B0F86A6aBB3DB71C259595d22af3C2#writeProxyContract).
 Connect with your testing wallet by pressing `Connect to Web3`.

 Go to `6. mintDev` and mint the amount of keys to test.

+Now on `boot-operator` the new testing wallet with its keys should be included.